blogmotion/bm-lufi-install/README.md

 ###English version ###

 ###[EN] Description ###
-This script automates the installation of the Lufi tool, only for Debian (at your own risk).
+This script automates the installation of Lufi (https://framagit.org/luc/lufi), only for Debian (at your own risk).
 Tested on:
 - Debian 8.5 x64 (netinstall)
 - Direct internet connection (no proxy)